What is Montessori Education?

 Do all children “fit-in” to the Montessori classroom?

-Each child comes into the classroom with a different set of experiences.
-The classroom is designed to allow the child to learn at his/her own pace and to accommodate varied levels of ability.
+There is no Montessori-child; all children can be a Montessori child!
+Each child may come into the classroom with a different set of experiences but the classroom is designed to allow each child to learn at his/her own pace and accommodates a variety of levels and ability.

 Why does the classroom have mixed age groups (3-6) in each classroom?

 Maria Montessori discovered that putting older and younger children together helps them teach and learn from each other.
-The younger children are motivated and nurtured by the older children and the older ones increase their self-esteem and reinforce what they have learned by modeling skills.
+The younger children are motivated and nurtured by the older children and the older ones while this increases their self-esteem and reinforces what they have learned by modeling their skills to others.

 Why a three-year cycle?

 Dr. Montessori identified four “planes of development,” with each stage having its own developmental characteristics and challenges.
 The Early Childhood Montessori environment for children ages three to six is designed to work with the “absorbent mind,” their “sensitive periods” and the tendencies of children at this stage of their development.
-The years from 3-6 are one phase of growth, with physical, intellectual and psychological characteristics common to that whole period.
+The years from 3-6 are one phase of growth, with physical, intellectual and psychological characteristics common to this entire cohort.
 Learning that takes place during these years comes spontaneously without effort, leading children to enter the elementary years with a clear, concrete sense of many abstract concepts.

 The three-year cycle also relates to Montessori’s valuable concept of age-mixed and ungraded classes.
 However, it is not just a simple matter of 3-4 year olds, 4-5 year olds, and 5-6 year olds spending time together in one environment.
 The hope is really that the younger children might learn from older ones who, in turn, have come up from “the ranks” and are well on their way to being self-directed.
 Such quality is hard to achieve with frequent and substantial turn over.